GuillaumeDSM/Hex-utilities/readme.md

 # Hex-utilities

 Hex utilities is an automated tool to interract with the Hex smart contract on the Ethereum blockchain.
+It sends periodic telegram notifications with information from the smart contract.

 # Using Hex-utilities